Burger King’s Whopper turns 64: Grab one for 37 cents this week

 This week, fast-food chain Burger King is offering a retro-throwback to 1957, the year it first began selling its famous Whopper, for 37 cents.

-Now, in celebration of the burger’s 64th year on the menu, Burger King is chopping the Whopper’s price back down to its original tag.
-On Friday and Saturday, you can snag the signature sandwich for, again, just 37 cents (plus tax).
+In celebration of the burger’s 64th year on the menu, Burger King is chopping the Whopper’s price back down to its original tag.
+(Briefly.)
+On Friday and Saturday, you can snag the signature sandwich for just 37 cents (plus tax).

-A classic Whopper comes with a beef patty, lettuce, tomato, pickles, mayo, and ketchup on a sesame seed bun.
+The classic Whopper comes with a beef patty, lettuce, tomato, pickles, mayo, and ketchup on a sesame seed bun.

-The deal will be available at participating Burger King locations nationwide, and customers must be members of the Burger King Royal Perks loyalty program to cash in.
+A few other conditions: The deal will be available at participating Burger King locations nationwide, and customers must be members of BK’s Royal Perks rewards program to cash in.

 Burger King is furthering a recent trend of “throwback prices.”
-Last month, McDonald’s slashed the price of its breakfast Egg McMuffin to its original selling cost of 63 cents for one day to commemorate its 50th year.
+Last month, McDonald’s slashed the price of its breakfast Egg McMuffin to its original 63 cents—for one day to commemorate its 50th year.
+At least the retro-priced Whopper will be available for two days.